ericholscher/ericholscher.com/site/blog/2016/nov/12/questions-at-conferences.rst

 * The speaker isn't worried about being "called out" in front of the full room
 * Everyone else in the audience is free to do whatever they want

+I stole this idea from `XOXO <https://xoxofest.com/>`_, but a lot of events do a version of this.

 Questions to the speaker are moderated
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~